 Can a foreigner own a property in Thailand is a question that is often asked.
 Conflicting answers are also unhelpful, often causing confusion.
 In real basic terms the easiest way to explain can a foreigner own property in Thailand the answer is yes!
-No, before we get carried away, lets clarify a few issues first.
+Of course Now, before we get carried away, lets clarify a few issues first.

 Land – Is that available to own here in Thailand?